Kedumim

 The consensus of the international community considers Israeli settlements in the West Bank illegal under international law.
-According to the BBC, as of 2008 "every government in the world, except Israel, considered the settlements to be illegal".
-The Israeli government, dispute this.
+The Israeli government disputes this.

+Location

+Kedumim is in the northern West Bank, west of Nablus, along Highway 55.
+The nearest populated places are the Palestinian villages of Jit, Immatain, and Kafr Qaddum.
+There are also some Israeli outposts nearby, such as Havat Gilad.